Core Idea

 - Asynchronous orchestration: Orchestrator sends commands without blocking; message queue mediates communication; services publish completion events asynchronously

-- Parallel execution capability: Independent saga steps execute concurrently; reduces latency from sum of steps to maximum of parallel groups
+- Parallel execution: Independent saga steps execute concurrently, reducing latency from the sum of all steps to the maximum of parallel groups

-- Eventual consistency model: No distributed locks; services commit immediately; final consistency when all complete or compensate
+- Eventual consistency model: No distributed locks; services commit immediately; final consistency achieved when all steps complete or compensate

 - Centralized state management: Orchestrator tracks workflow progress, maintains correlation IDs, determines when parallel branches complete